2001 Pacific typhoon season: Tropical Storm Fitow

 Initially an area of thunderstorms formed west of Luzon late on August 26, possibly due to the remains of former Tropical Depression Jolina.
 Late on August 28 it formed into a tropical depression about 300 mi south-southwest of Hong Kong.
 It moved west-northwest over northeastern Hainan late on August 29, before becoming a tropical storm 24 hours later.
 Early on August 31, the tropical storm began to drift north towards China.
 That evening, it struck Dongxing before weakening back into a tropical depression on September 1 and dissipating the following day.

 Excessive rains fell in mainland China, with locations in Changjiang county measuring up to 831.1 mm in the 3 day period ending late on August 31.
-Total economic losses in Hainan were near 1.367 billion yuan (US$201.7 million).
-In all, 3680 houses were nearly destroyed, four died, and 3.5 million people were impacted by the weak tropical storm.
+Total economic losses in Hainan were near 1.367 billion yuan (US$ million).
+In all, 3680 houses were nearly destroyed, four died, and 3.5 million people were impacted by the tropical storm.